IBM/create-and-deploy-memcached-operator-using-go/articles/demystified.md

 ![Reconciliation loop with operators](../images/operator-reconciliation.png)

 When the controller manager runs the reconciliation loop, it not only tells each controller in the control plane to reconcile itself, it also tells each operator's custom controller to reconcile itself.
-As for a standard controller, reconcile is the custom controller's opportunity to react to any changes since the last time it reconciled itself.
+Just like for a standard controller, reconcile is the custom controller's opportunity to react to any changes since the last time it reconciled itself.

 Operators are said to extend Kubernetes, and the diagram illustrates this concept.
 In a cluster without operators, the reconciliation loop runs controllers in the control plane.
 Operators add more controllers to the reconciliation loop, thereby extending Kubernetes.